THE VOLGA GERMANS IN PORTLAND

 Conrad and Anna Maria Schnell

-Johann Konrad Schnell was born on June 9, 1838 in Norka, Russia, the son of Ludwig Schnell (born 1812) and Katharina Jörg (born 1813).
+Johann Conrad Schnell was born on June 9, 1838, in Norka, Russia, the son of Ludwig Schnell (born 1812) and Catharina Jörg (born 1813).

-Conrad and Anna Maria (Emma) became the parents of three children who were born in Norka: Peter (born October 18, 1870), Johann Heinrich (Henry) was born June 21, 1873, and Magdalena (born December 8, 1875).
+Conrad and Anna Maria (Emma) became the parents of three children born in Norka: Peter (born October 18, 1870), Johann Heinrich (Henry), born June 21, 1873, and Magdalena (born December 8, 1875).

-The Schnell's immigrated to the United States with several other families from Norka departing from Hamburg, Germany on July 4, 1877 aboard the steamship Suevia.
+The Schnells immigrated to the United States with several other families from Norka, departing from Hamburg, Germany, on July 4, 1877, aboard the steamship Suevia.

 Emma died on November 30, 1906.
 Konrad died on September 15, 1909.
 Both are buried at the Historic Columbian Cemetery in Portland.